 Rally-O is a sport in which the dog and handler (the team) negotiate a numbered course of Obedience-related exercises.
 Each number with its associated sign or signs is known as a station.
-The handler proceeds at a brisk walking pace, with the dog in heel position at their left side, completing the exercise or exercises at each station in order, before heeling on to the next.
-In OCTC Rally-O, the Agility Rally classes also involve some Agility-type equipment and obstacle-based exercises, and some heeling on the handler's right side.
+The handler proceeds at a brisk walking pace, with the dog in heel position at their left side, completing the exercise at each station in order before heeling on to the next.
+In OCTC Rally-O, the Versatile Rally classes also involve some obstacle-based exercises, and some heeling on the handler's right side.